LambdaTest/documentation/docs/tosca-integration.md

 ## Geolocation Testing in Tosca with LambdaTest

-Test the performance of your web-app through different geographic locations by settig LamdaTest Capability "geoLocation".
+Test the performance of your web-app through different geographic locations by setting LamdaTest Capability "geoLocation".
 Set this Capability in Tosca as "WebDriver_geoLocation"with Value of "IN"as shows below

 <img loading="lazy" src={require('../assets/images/tosca-integration/tosca_int_27.webp').default} alt="Image" width="1365" height="650" className="doc_img"/>